Minimalist Inductive Theory

 Minimalist inductive theory involves inductive data-driven explorations of nature using minimal assumptions.
-In contrast to the deductive style of classical 20th century theoretical ecology that involves interpreting data through fundamental models, the aim of MIT is to allow the data to become information in as direct a manner as possible (to minimize the role of preconception).
+In contrast to the deductive style of classical 20th century theoretical ecology that involves interpreting data through fundamental models, the aim of MIT is to minimize preconception and allow the data to become information in as direct a manner as possible.
 Thus MIT involves new ways of representing data – primary data transformations.
 Examples include topological models of the niche that involve transformations of food web data (niche hierarchy) and empirical dynamic modeling (EDM) that involves transformations of time series data to reconstruct attractors.

 An Equation-free Approach for Understanding Nature.

 Since before the time of Aristotle and the natural philosophers, reductionism has played a foundational role in western scientific thought.
 The premise of reductionism is that systems can be broken down into constituent pieces and studied independently, then reassembled to understand the behavior of the system as a whole.
 It embodies the classical linear perspective.
 This approach has been successful in developing basic physical laws and especially in engineering where linear analysis dominates and systems are purposefully designed that way.
 However, reductionism is not universally applicable for natural complex systems found in biology where behavior is driven, not by a few factors acting independently, but by complex interactions between many components acting together in time –nonlinear dynamic systems.